Garden Museum: St Mary-at-Lambeth

 In 1377, the stone tower was built; it was repaired in 1834–1835, but is otherwise intact and visitors can climb the tower for views across London.
 The body of the church was continually rebuilt and enriched over the centuries but, decisively, in 1851–1852 the aisles and nave were rebuilt by Philip Charles Hardwick, an architect prominent in the construction of banks and railway stations but not considered to be in the "first rank" of his generation; his father, Sir Philip Hardwick, designed the Euston Arch.
 It is described by Museum of London Archaeology Service "as an almost complete rebuilding of the old body of the church".
 The most eye-catching survivals are four of eight corbels in the ceiling of the nave.
 These are a mix of medieval and Victorian construction.

-One of the few 20th-century interventions in the church's fabric took place in around 1900, with the insertion of an immersion font and a baptistery at the base of the tower, said to be one of only two examples in Anglican churches in England.